Soft vs Hard Credit Check in Canada (2026): What’s the Difference?

 Whether you’re applying for credit, signing a rental agreement, or seeking certain job roles, these inquiries can reveal how well you manage your finances.
 They help lenders assess your eligibility and determine loan terms.

-Soft vs. Hard Credit Checks: Key Differences
+Soft Credit Check vs. Hard Credit Check: Key Differences

 Differentiating between soft and hard credit checks is important for managing your credit health.